What Does Neurotherapy Involve?

-Individuals suffering from drug addiction have often developed dysregulated neurological pathways in their brain.
+Individuals suffering from drug addiction have often developed dysregulated neurological pathways in their brains.
 The impact of many chemicals in your body is actually to alter the way your brain functions — that’s one reason for the high and other effects from drugs and alcohol.
-For example, some drugs change the way neurological paths in the brain deal with pain function, and that’s what provides pain relief.
+For example, some drugs change the way neurological paths in the brain deal with pain function, providing pain relief.
 Changes in these paths can also drive addictions.

 Neurotherapy can help experts trained to read the biofeedback data pinpoint what neurological paths have been impacted by drug use or addiction.
 They can then help the person learn how to retrain those areas of their brain for the desired outcomes.

-One of the benefits of Neurotherapy is that it can be used even when an individual is on medications, though the practitioner may need to make certain allowances if the patient is on any medicine that would impact brainwave activity.
+One of the benefits of Neurotherapy is that it can be used even when an individual is on medications.
+However, the practitioner may need to make certain allowances if the patient is on any medicine to impact brainwave activity.

-Cognitive behavioral therapy, sometimes in conjunction with medically assisted detox, is still the most popular form of therapy for treating addiction, but many facilities are looking for other ways to help individuals on their journey to long-term sobriety.
+In conjunction with medically assisted detox, cognitive-behavioral therapy is still the most popular form of therapy for treating addiction.
+Still, many facilities are looking for other ways to help individuals on their journey to long-term sobriety.
 Neurotherapy has shown positive results when applied to cases that involve substance abuse disorders.